zrthstr/tarball_httpd/README.md

 # tarball_httpd
-Serves directories as .TARs (tarball archive) over http - for them to be downloaded by a web browser
+Serves directories as .TARs (tarball archives) over http - for them to be downloaded by a web browser

-* tarball_httpd extends pythons http.server/SimpleHTTPServer to serve directroies as tarballs
+* tarball_httpd extends pythons http.server/SimpleHTTPServer to serve directories as tarballs
-* the goal is to do this without creating the tarball in memory
+* the goal is to do this without creating the tarball in memory at one time
 * as much code as possible has been borrowed from python3's http.server

 ## Todo
-* make tar paths rellative
-* add screenshot for readme
-* add github page
-* make paramertes cant be manipulated to do funny things
-* doublecheck XSS and so on are possible
+* doublecheck XSS, lfi and so on are not possible
-* check if archive is created in memory or streamed
-* add more supported archive files: zip, non compressed zip, gz/gz2
+* add more supported archive files: zip, non compressed zip, gz/gz2, .. ?
-* move from demo.pypi to prod
-* test other platforms than linux
+* test on bsd, mac and windows

 ## Install
     % pip install tarball_httpd